Russia says it will respond if Ukraine interests attacked

 Russian gas giant Gazprom has said it will turn off supplies to Ukraine next month unless Kiev pays its outstanding debts.
 That would have a knock-on effect on deliveries to Europe, because much of the gas shipped westwards has to pass through Ukrainian territory.

 The European Commission said it would meet Slovakian and Ukrainian ministers on Thursday to discuss the possibility of pumping gas back to Kiev.
-Another meeting between the Commission, Ukraine and Russia is due on Monday on Moscow.
+The discussions will take place before another meeting between the Commission, Ukraine and Russia due on Monday on Moscow.

 UNDER PRESSURE